google/speed-opportunity-finder/README.md

 # Installation
 1. create a new Google Cloud project
-2. create a new app engine application
+1. create a new app engine application
-3. enable bigquery for the project
+1. enable bigquery for the project
-4. enable firestore in native mode for the project.
+1. enable firestore in native mode for the project.
-5. enable cloud tasks api for the project.
+1. enable cloud tasks api for the project.
+1. enable the PageSpeed Insights API for the project.
+1. create an API key for the [Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started#key)
-5. in the cloud console, clone the source repository
+1. in the cloud console, clone the source repository
-6. set the value of `APP_LOCATION` to the region you deployed the app to in the file *Controller-Service/service.yaml*
+1. set the value of `APP_LOCATION` to the region you deployed the app to in the file *Controller-Service/service.yaml*
-6. run the install shell script
+1. run the install shell script
-7. enter the credentials on the *config-service/config* page
+1. enter the credentials on the *config-service/config* page
-8. ping the controller URL to test the set up and gather initial data (see Usage)
+1. ping the controller URL to test the set up and gather initial data (see Usage)
-9. Set the cloud project firewall rules to only allow access to the services, excepting the config service, from the app itself.
+1. Set the cloud project firewall rules to only allow access to the services, excepting the config service, from the app itself.
 This will ensure outside actors are not using the project resources or adding unwanted data to the project.
-10. set the cron job to gather data on a regular basis (suggested not more often than daily)
+1. set the cron job to gather data on a regular basis (suggested not more often than daily)
-11. attach datastudio project to bigquery tables for creating reports
+1. attach datastudio project to bigquery tables for creating reports

 # Usage
 To test the installation (step 8 above), open the URL